-Your truck could tip over, in any direction, if a load is shifted to the front or side of a pallet or container.
+Your truck could tip over if a load is shifted to the front or side of a pallet or container.
+Make sure your load is evenly distributed and centered over the forks.

 KNOW YOUR LOAD

 Do not exceed the capacity shown on your truck's capacity plate.
 Be careful when handling long, high or wide loads.
 Do not handle unstable loads.